Springfield Criminal Lawyer

 Theft Charges in Virginia

-In Virginia, there are many different forms of theft, including larceny, burglary, carjacking and robbery.
-Larceny is by far the most common offense, and involves theft without threat or violence.
+In Virginia, there are many different forms of theft, including larceny, burglary, carjacking, and robbery.
+Larceny is by far the most common offense and involves theft without threat or violence.
 Shoplifting is a common form of larceny, but motor vehicle theft, embezzlement, identity theft, fraud, passing bad checks, and receiving or possessing stolen property are all common theft charges as well.

-There are several types of assault a person may be charged with in Virginia, ranging from misdemeanor simple assault to felony assault on a law enforcement officer.
+There are several types of assault a person may be charged within Virginia, ranging from misdemeanor simple assault to felony assault on a law enforcement officer.
 Selecting an assault victim based on race, religion, nationality or other such criteria is also considered felony assault and can land a person in jail for up to five years.

-Assault involving a dangerous weapon or conducted during the course of a violent battery may also receive heightened penalties.
+An assault involving a dangerous weapon or conducted during the course of a violent battery may also receive heightened penalties.
 Regardless of what type of assault you have been charged with, you will need to consult a Springfield criminal lawyer right away.

 Other Charges Our Springfield Criminal Lawyers Handle